patternfly/patternfly-react/packages/patternfly-4/react-charts/src/components/Sparkline/examples/sparkline.md

 Note: PatternFly React charts live in its own package at [@patternfly/react-charts](https://www.npmjs.com/package/@patternfly/react-charts)!

-## Tutorial

 PatternFly React charts are based on the [Victory chart](https://formidable.com/open-source/victory/docs/victory-chart/) library, along with additional functionality, custom components, and theming for PatternFly.
 This provides a collection of React based components you can use to build PatternFly patterns with consistent markup, styling, and behavior.

-In this tutorial, we will build a bar chart together - starting with a simple chart, adding tooltips, and concluding by changing the theme color.
+Learn to build a sparkline chart using a Katacoda tutorial starting with a simple chart, adding tooltips, and concluding by changing the theme color.
 You'll learn how to use React chart components together to build a consistent user experience.

 [Start course](https://katacoda.com/patternfly/courses/charts/sparkline-chart)